-On May 7, 2021.
-Realia Hospitality Inc., a wholly owned subsidiary of Realia Properties Inc., entered into a Nominee Ownership and Agency Agreement with Inovalis S.A. and Mirabeau Overseas Inc. to act on their behalf in the acquisition of a Canadian partnership owning a hotel resort in St. Lucia.
-As part of the Nominee Agreement, Realia Hospitality Inc. will also be providing asset management services in consideration for a quarterly fee.
+On May 7, 2021, Realia Hospitality Inc., a wholly owned subsidiary of the Company, entered into a Nominee Ownership and Agency Agreement with Inovalis S.A. and Mirabeau Overseas Inc., an arm's length party, to act on their behalf in the acquisition of a Canadian partnership owning a hotel resort in St. Lucia.
+As part of the Nominee Agreement, Realia Hospitality Inc. is providing asset management services in consideration for a quarterly fee.
+As at March 31, 2022, the Company holds \$536,906 of cash in care of the Canadian partnership.
+This cash is restricted and cannot be used by the Company.